 National park Plitvice lakes are located at the source of the karsts river Korana.
 The scenery is idyllic, merged in the waterfall gurgle and serenity of sixteen lakes.
 This lake paradise, due to its geographical position, is marked at some maps as the Devil’s garden.

-Don`t miss out on our special offers with up to 40% discount in last minute Croatia charter offers and early birds booking offers.
+Don`t miss out on our special offers with up to 20% discount (and more) in last minute Croatia charter offers and early birds booking offers.

 Check out also yacht charter Croatia price.